nicolaisguevara/data-science-notebook/MLwP/ch1.md

 The fitted polynomial is | `f(x) = 0.0105322215 * x**2 - 5.26545650 * x + 1974.76082`

-The more complex the data gets the curves capture it and make it fit better
+The more complex the data gets the curves capture it and make it fit better.
+However, the models are fitted too much to the data.
+This is called **overfitting**.

 Dimension | Error
 --- | ---